 I’ve been lucky enough to have spent 11 Valentine's Days with my husband.

-Of course you could just do this any day of the week or month, but let’s face it, you usually don’t.
+Of course we could just do this any day of the week or month, but let’s face it, we usually don’t.

 So I don’t mind being “forced” a little into making an effort.

-I’m not saying you have to book a super fancy dinner or a trip out of town.
+I’m not saying we have to book a super fancy dinner or a trip out of town.

-I’m just talking about turning the TV off, making a nice meal (like this crazy beautiful pink pasta!), and taking the time to remind yourself just how lucky you are to be sitting across from the that handsome man/pretty lady.
+I’m just talking about turning the TV off, making a nice meal (like this crazy beautiful pink pasta!), and taking the time to remind ourselves just how lucky we are to be sitting across the table from that other person.

 Beet Pasta with Brown Butter Arugula Pesto

-4. After the pasta is done, drain it and toss it with the pesto.
+- 4. After the pasta is done, drain it and toss it with the Brown Butter Arugula Pesto.
 Serve garnished with the lemon ricotta mixture, pine nuts and arugula.